satoshun/go-http-cache/README.md

 # HTTP Cache for Go

-Reuse contents on Etag, Last-Modified and Expires.
+Reuse response body on Etag, Last-Modified and Expires.

 ## Usage